How to use AVG Free version

 Ticking the box to ‘apply the update when your computer restarts’ will resolve this although it means occasionally your startup will be a bit slower.
 A worthwhile trade-off.

-Upgrading to the full version of AVG Internet Security
+Upgrading to the full protection of an Internet Security package

 Should you wish to link to my tutorial in your webpages, please do so.
 All text is Copyright A9 Computer Services 2007 to 2013 and should not be duplicated without our consent.
 We accept no responsibility for damage that you may do to your PC as a result of our tutorials.